redhat-cop/automate-tower-ha-dr/README.md

 - Ansible control machine (RHEL 8 or CentOS 8) available and configured with *Ansible 2.9+*

 - In order to use this toolkit you *must use key authentication*.
 If you are not using the root account, need to escalate and escalation requires re-authorization you must put the `ansible_become_password` in your inventory files.
-If you wish to used vaulted values in your inventory file(s) you need to set the `tower_vault_file` variables in the `tower-vars.yml`.
+If you wish to use vaulted values in your inventory file(s) you need to set the `tower_vault_file` variables in the `tower_vars.yml`.
 You also need to append `--vault-password-file` to any playbook runs listed below.

 - The bundle installation media will need to be placed in the `tower_installer` directory.
 Please ensure the bundle is available before preceding.

 - The Ansible Tower installation inventory for each configuration will need to be defined.

 - This toolkit and the playbook suite is meant to be run by a one user at a time and one playbook at a time.
-For example, do not try running multiple instances of the `tower-setup-replication.yml` playbook from the same playbook_dir.
+For example, do not try running multiple instances of the `tower_setup_replication.yml` playbook from the same playbook_dir.
 Issues can arise because a dynamic inventory script is used with a tmp file indicating which file to load.
 This mechanism allows you to effectively change the inventory during playbook execution.

 #### Setup